Eyad-Mohammed-Osama/EnhancedArray.js/README.md

 - **another_array** : the array which you want to get the symmetric difference with.

 Return:
+- If **another_array** isn't an instance of `Array`, it returns `null`.
-- An instance of `EnhancedArray` that contains all elements that belongs to the original array and all elements that belongs to the passed array, but not those elements which belongs to their intersection.
+- Otherwise, returns instance of `EnhancedArray` that contains all elements that belongs to the original array and all elements that belongs to the passed array, but not those elements which belongs to their intersection.

 Examples: